Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Inverse Nonlinear Fourier transform

 \section{Inverse Nonlinear Fourier transform}

 In this section, we describe the inverse nonlinear Fourier transform, which is a method for recovering the signal $q(t,\cdot)$ from its nonlinear Fourier transform $(\hat{q}(\lambda), \tilde{q}(\lambda_j))$.
-This is the opposite of what was done in the Section~\ref{sec:nft}, and it gives further important insight into the mechanism of the NFT.
+This is the opposite of what was done in the Section~\ref{sec:nft}, and it gives further important insight into how the NFT works.
 As in Section~\ref{sec:nft}, the value of $z$ is irrelevant here and the index $z$ is thus suppressed.